awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 # Accessing no\-ingress EC2 instances with AWS Systems Manager<a name="ec2-ssm"></a>

 A "no\-ingress EC2 instance" that's created for an EC2 environment enables AWS Cloud9 to connect to its Amazon EC2 instance without the need to open any inbound ports on that instance\.
-You can select the no\-ingress option when creating an EC2 environment by using the [console](create-environment-main.md#create-environment-console), the [command\-line interface](tutorial-create-environment-cli-step1.md), or a [AWS CloudFormation stack](#cfn-role-and-permissions)\.
+You can select the no\-ingress option when creating an EC2 environment using the [console](create-environment-main.md#create-environment-console), the [command line interface](tutorial-create-environment-cli-step1.md), or a [AWS CloudFormation stack](#cfn-role-and-permissions)\.

 **Important**
 There are no additional charges for using Systems Manager Session Manager to manage connections to your EC2 instance\.